Fort Collier

 Built by Confederate Lieutenant Collier and Virginia militia with the aid of Federal prisoners, the Fort Collier redoubt guarded the north entrance of Winchester, Virginia on the east side of the Martinsburg Pike.
 During later Federal occupations, it was known as Battery No. 10.
 The fort was set on low ground, and generally offered little military advantage, except as a guard post for the pike.
-LtGen Jubal Early used it as part of his defensive works in the Third Battle of Winchester.
+Lieutenant General Jubal Early used it as part of his defensive works in the Third Battle of Winchester.

 Background

 The fort is located on a tract of land acquired by Benjamin Stine from Jacob Baker in 1859.
 Shortly afterwards the American Civil War began, and extensive defensive preparations were made in the northern Shenandoah Valley.
 After General Joseph E. Johnston assumed command of Confederate forces centered in Harpers Ferry he quickly decided that Harpers Ferry was indefensible, and to re-center his defensive posture based in Winchester.
 The Stine farmstead and homesite was located on high ground alongside the valley pike, and made a natural defensive position for the north end of town, and was chosen as the site for the fort by Confederate Engineer Lieutenant Collier and William Henry Chase.